Search

 United States

 Unless you’ve been living under a rock, you know that the US is due for a presidential election in November.
-While we are still in the midst of the Republican primary race, Donald Trump is the GOP’s front-runner and is expected to face off against President Joe Biden.
+While we are still in the midst of the Republican primary race, Donald Trump is the GOP candidate and will face off against President Joe Biden in a re-run of 2020's contest.

-On the Democrats side, incumbent President Joe Biden will seek a second term.
-At 81, his age, as well as high prices and the situation in the Middle East, are hurting his popularity.
+Trump is leading in several polls, despite his legal woes, including his recent conviction in the New York-based hush-money trial.
+For the Democrats, incumbent President Joe Biden is seeking a second term.
+At 81, his age, as well as inflation and the situation in the Middle East are hurting his popularity.

 Uruguay